IdarM/svelte-experiment/src/README.md

 # Application

-Larger apps will tend to group concerns by modules rather than a folder named by file type inside.

-However, I think that with this pattern, keeping your services together is no different from how you would structure an API.

-We have three main application files.
+We have three main application file types and a bootstrap.

 - `bootstrap` - configuration, completely hard coupled to the domain.
 - `controller` - mounts apps/views/components.
 Couples UI events to business logic.
 Export a class.